Broker Check

 What is a 1031 Tax-deferred Exchange?

-When you sell appreciated investment Real Estate and “Exchange” into “Replacement Property” that allows you to defer capital gains on the sale of the first property.
-A properly done Exchange also defers recapture of previously taken depreciation.
+When you sell appreciated investment Real Estate and "Exchange" into "Replacement Property" that allows you to defer capital gains on selling the first property.
+A correctly done Exchange also defers recapture of previously taken depreciation.

-- In an Exchange the funds from the sale of the “relinquished” property must flow directly to a Qualified Intermediary (similar to escrow).
+• In an Exchange, the funds from selling the "relinquished" property must flow directly to a Qualified Intermediary (similar to escrow).

-It is important to note -- There are strict timelines and rules that must be followed to qualify for a 1031 Exchange!
+Strict timelines and rules must be followed to qualify for a 1031 Exchange!

 Possible Benefits Of a 1031 Exchange

-- Funds formerly lost to taxation remains with you, the taxpayer (earning potential returns)
+• Funds formerly lost to taxation remain with you, the taxpayer (earning potential returns

-- Heirs may receive favorable step up basis
+• Heirs may receive a favorable step-up basis

 1031 Overview

-- Different type properties are allowed (must retain investment status)
+• Different types of properties are allowed (must retain investment status)

 Securitization and DSTs : Their relationship to 1031 exchanges

 One term frequently mentioned in 1031 Exchanges is DST.
 A Delaware Statutory Trust (DST) is a Real Estate Investment Security.
-It is specifically a trust created to meet the Tax 1031 “Replacement Property” requirements set forth by the IRS.
-To those interested in using this investment product in their 1031 Exchanges, it is important to note that DST rules are inflexible, just as the timelines for completing an Exchange are strict.
+It is a trust created to meet the Tax 1031 "Replacement Property" requirements set forth by the IRS.
+Those interested in using this investment product in their 1031 Exchanges must note that DST rules are inflexible, just as the timelines for completing an Exchange are strict.

-Possible benefits for the DST structure to a 1031 Exchanger are access to larger, “institutional” style properties that should include rigorous due diligence.
-This means when an investor receives the private placement memorandum for a DST, listed inside this document are all the risk factors for the investment.
-This will give the investor and their advisor(s) the ability to decide if the DST fits their portfolio or investment goals.
+Possible benefits for the DST structure to a 1031 Exchanger are access to larger, "institutional" style properties that should include rigorous due diligence.
+In other words, when an investor receives the private placement memorandum for a DST, listed inside this document are all the risk factors for the investment—giving the investor and their advisor(s) the ability to decide if the DST fits their portfolio or investment goals.

 Since DSTs are securities, this offers investors percentage ownership in higher quality properties than might otherwise be possible.
 Possible benefits to an investor are customization of the size of their investments and diversification into several DSTs through one 1031 exchange.
 Typical properties are large Class A Apartment Communities, NNN Retail Centers, Grocery Plazas and other large, stable, properties.

-As always, it is very important to review ALL information on any investment; including its possible benefits and risks.
+As always, reviewing ALL information on any investment, including its possible benefits and risks, is very important.
 One must understand its impact on an individual portfolio before proceeding with a purchase of any offering.

 Other Key Things to Know as an Exchanger...